 - Dependent upon utilities, vegetation, and drainage patterns, locations of catch basins and inlets may be adjusted to allow for future drainage connections.
 This project is designed to allow for better drainage of the overall storm drain system.
 This will allow for additional capacity to carry drainage from private properties.
 The drainage within private property is the responsibility of the property owner and beyond the scope of this project.

 - The Traffic Division analyzed design and width, and determined it to be adequate.

 - Will this project limit my access to my property?

 - The contractor will be required to maintain access to all properties.
 There may be times when construction is directly adjacent to a property causing a temporary disruption to access during certain times of the day.

 - Is there a plan for a pedestrian access route?

 - The contractor will maintain some kind of pedestrian access throughout the area.
 There will be posted pedestrian detours.

 - How will my questions/concerns be addressed and communicated?

-- A summary of questions/answers received by mail, phone, email, or at the public meetings, will be posted here on the project webpage.
+- A summary of questions/answers received by mail, phone, email, will be posted here on the project webpage.

 - Project email: ElmStStormDrain@greenvillenc.gov